ecwws/fluent-plugin-elasticsearch-timestamp-check/README.md

   in `@timestamp` field.
 In addition, a field `fluent_converted_timestamp` is added to the object with the same value.

-* If none of the above field exists, it will insert current time in '%Y-%m-%dT%H:%M:%S.%L%z' format as the `@timestamp` field.
+* If none of the above field exists, it will insert current event time in '%Y-%m-%dT%H:%M:%S.%L%z' format as the `@timestamp` field.
 A field `fluent_added_timestamp` is added to the object with same value.